Signature Authentication on Notarized Documents

 We authenticate signatures on notarized documents.
 We cannot provide legal advice.
 You must find out exactly what you need from your notary, lawyer or the consulate or embassy you are dealing with.

 How much does it cost?

-The fee for authentication is $50 per document.
-Cheques or money orders are payable to the Minister of Finance.
+The fee for authentication is $50 cash, cheque or money order payable to the Minister of Finance.

 How are the documents returned to me?